Nonalcoholic Fatty Liver Disease (NAFLD) & NASH

 Nonalcoholic fatty liver disease (NAFLD) is a condition in which fat builds up in your liver.
 Nonalcoholic fatty liver (NAFL) and nonalcoholic steatohepatitis (NASH) are types of NAFLD.
 If you have NASH, you have inflammation and liver damage, along with fat in your liver.

 Usually, nonalcoholic fatty liver disease (NAFLD) is a silent disease with few or no symptoms.
-Certain health conditions—including obesity, metabolic syndrome, and type 2 diabetes—make you more likely to develop NAFLD.
+Certain health conditions and diseases—including obesity, metabolic syndrome, and type 2 diabetes—make you more likely to develop NAFLD.

 Doctors use your medical history, a physical exam, and tests to diagnose nonalcoholic fatty liver disease (NAFLD).
 Doctors may use blood tests, imaging tests, and liver biopsy to diagnose NAFLD and tell the difference between nonalcoholic fatty liver (NAFL) or nonalcoholic steatohepatitis (NASH).